DevilXD/TwitchDropsMiner/README.md

 • Last line can have them omitted.
 • Please ensure your editor won't trim the spaces upon saving the file.
+• Please leave a single empty new line at the end of the file.
 -->

 @Suz1e - For the entirety of the Chinese (简体中文) translation and revisions.
 @wwj010 - For the Chinese (简体中文) translation corrections and revisions.
 @nwvh - For the entirety of the Czech (Čeština) translation.
 @ThisIsCyreX - For the entirety of the German (Deutsch) translation.
+@zarigata - For the entirety of the Portuguese (Português) translation.